 Close

 Another option is to head to what is arguably Venice’s most famous shop – the Libreria Acqua Alta.
 This book shop is filled with both new and second hand books, some of which are displayed rather unusually in gondolas and bath tubs.
 It does definitely get crowded and you will find many visiting to secure that elusive instagram photo rather than to browse the book shelves but if you are a bit of a book worm, then it would be easy to lose an hour discovering the books on sale here.

 For those visiting Venice in the sunshine, then check out our Venice travel guide, containing all the information you need to know when visiting this unique city.
+And don’t forget to check out our top tours and experiences in Venice here.

+Close